Fulton Street (Brooklyn): History

-Fulton Street’s first period of great vigor occurred before the era of enclosed shopping malls, the era when huge department stores like Abraham & Strauss, Frederick Loeser & Co. and A.I.
-Namm & Son reigned on the street.
-The current era dates from the 1970s, when through the persistent efforts of the street’s merchants, the city agreed to a revitalization program through which it would narrow the roadway, widen the sidewalk, and create, with the exception of buses, a traffic-free shopping area.
+Fulton Street's first period of great vigor occurred before the era of enclosed shopping malls, the era when huge department stores like Abraham & Straus, Frederick Loeser & Co. and A. I. Namm & Son reigned on the street.
+The current era dates from the 1970s, when through the persistent efforts of the street's merchants, the city agreed to a revitalization program through which it would narrow the roadway, widen the sidewalk, and create, with the exception of buses, a traffic-free shopping area.
 Architect Lee Harris Pomeroy redesigned the mall in the early 1980s: he designed street furniture and equipment for the project including large, free-standing canopies, vendors’ kiosks, directory and telephone kiosks, and high mast lighting.
 The graphics program he also designed for the project consists of informational, directional and street signage.
-Pomeroy's renovation was completed in 1984 and received an Albert S. Bard Award from the City Club of New York.
+Pomeroy's renovation was completed in 1984 for $24 million and received an Albert S. Bard Award from the City Club of New York.
+Nonetheless, the mall initially failed to attract tenants.
+In 2024, the city began renovating Fulton Mall again for $8 million, adding benches and trees.

 Subway stations at Jay Street–MetroTech, DeKalb Avenue, Hoyt–Schermerhorn Streets, Nevins Street, and Hoyt Street and bus lines service the Fulton Mall area.
 The area is New York City's third-largest commercial center after Herald Square and a stretch of Madison Avenue.
-The mall has attracted major investments from prominent Brooklyn retail real estate developers such as Stanley Chera, Albert Laboz, Joseph Jemal, Raymond M. Chera, and Eli Gindi.
+The mall has attracted major investments from prominent Brooklyn retail real estate developers such as Stanley Chera, Albert Laboz, Joseph Jemal, and Eli Gindi.